StampedeStudios/sum-zero/README.md

 Use sliders positioned along the grid's edges to manipulate rows or columns.
 Not every row or column has a slider.
 Begin the level with a grid of tiles displaying values from -4 to 4.

 #### Plan a sequence of moves
-Eache level can be of different shape on a max of a 4 by 4 size.
+Each level can be of different shape on a max of a 4 by 4 size.
 Strategically sequence slider movements to reduce all tile values to zero executing the lower number of moves possible.

 #### Minimize moves amount
 Deal with blocked or missing tiles that may appear as additional obstacles.
 Complete the level once all tiles display a value of zero.